Azure-Samples/MqttApplicationSamples/Setup.md

 All samples require a CA to generate the client certificates to connect.

-> To create the certificates use the `step cli` [https://smallstep.com/docs/step-cli/installation/](https://smallstep.com/docs/step-cli/installation/)
+> To create the certificates use `step cli` [https://smallstep.com/docs/step-cli/installation/](https://smallstep.com/docs/step-cli/installation/)

 To create the root and intermediate CA certificates run: